Frequently Asked Questions

 - Property value

-Not necessarily, but keep in mind the following:
+Not always, but keep in mind the following:

 - Being self-employed may require paying a higher interest rate, as lenders look to compensate for the lack of verifiable, steady income.